jdtravelp2s/jdtravelp2s.github.io/index.md

 Let's go over all you'll get from your registration.
 As a partner you get access to so called dreamcations, these are hotel stays you can even get for free!

 How does it work?
-As a partner every dollar you invest P2S Travel doubles and given to you as travel points.
+As a partner every dollar you invest P2S Travel doubles and given to you as travel points. you can use to book hotel stays and more from the partner exclusive booking P2S Travel booking website.

 [more info here](https://p2stravel.com/jdtravelp2s)

 There are two types of partner registration: one is the titanium membership and the ohter is the platinum membership.

 The titanium membership cost 129.95$ one-time fee (this includes your first month) and 69.95$ monthly and the platinum membership cost 249.95$ one-time fee (same as titanium, your first month is included in this one-time fee) and 125$ monthly.

 [Check it out here](https://p2stravel.com/join/jdtravelp2s)